 The President of the French Maritime Cluster (FMC), Mr Frederic Moncany de Saint-Aignan commented on the MOU stating that the organisation is committed to promoting and developing synergies and concrete projects with Singapore.

-FMC and Singapore’s Green Movement
+French Maritime Cluster (FMC) and Singapore’s Green Movement

 Singapore has reiterated its goals to move into green technology and sustainability over the next decade.
 With regards to the maritime industry, the FMC is acting at the forefront with digital tools and Artificial Intelligence technology to develop this industry strategically.
 It is also acting to unify initiatives like the “Eco-Energy Transition Coalition” established in 2019.
 The FMC is reaffirmed in its efforts to transform the maritime industry into one that meets the global climate standards.

-What does this mean for Immigration into Singapore?
+What Does This Mean for Immigration Into Singapore?

 With the maritime industry being one of the latest in a slew of industries that are undergoing transformation and development into utilising future technologies, and green technologies, this reaffirms 2 major things: